jmmenes/bootstrapi/README.md

 We can see that the message field contains the random dog image!
 Grab that URL, then set your image's source to be that URL.

-Everytime you click the button, you should see a new random dog image appear!
+Every time you click the button, you should see a new random dog image appear!

 ## Part 2 - Weather App